Miss Foozie

-Lucy Foozie (born April 6, 1960), better known as simply Miss Foozie, is a character from Chicago.
+Lucy Foozie (born April 6, 1960), better known as simply Miss Foozie, is the stage name of John Foos, a character from Chicago.
 Time Out Chicago calls her a "drag hostess and entertainer", and Chicago Free Press has awarded her "best female impersonator".
 Since 2008, Miss Foozie has served as Community Ambassador for ChicagoPride.com.

 In 1997, Miss Foozie was "born" at her portrayer's 37th birthday party.
 Since then, her career has included parades, four movies, and live performances throughout the United States.

 Movies and television

-In 2004, Miss Foozie appeared in Twenty Gay Stereotypes Confirmed, a tongue-in-cheek look at Gay stereotypes using the director's childhood home movies.
-She appears on the streets of Chicago introducing the third stereotype with her iconic catchphrase, "Hello, Pineapples!"
+In 2004, Miss Foozie appeared in Twenty Gay Stereotypes Confirmed, a tongue-in-cheek look at gay stereotypes using the director's childhood home movies.
+She appears on the streets of Chicago introducing the third stereotype while uttering her catchphrase, "Hello, Pineapples!"

-In 2005, Miss Foozie made a special appearance in Bowser Makes a Movie, a comedy with a young man struggling to make a Gay adult film.
-In 2007, Miss Foozie appeared as herself in Father Knows..., a Gay interest film involving a father-son relationship, Gay romance, and explicit sex.
-In 2009, Miss Foozie played herself again in Sister Mary, a dark comedy written and directed by Scott Grenke, starring Brent Corrigan, Bruce Vilanch, and producer James Vallo who plays Mark Rima, a homophobic Detective who must "partner" up with the very Gay and flamboyant Detective Chris Riant (Shawn Quinlan) to stop a serial killing Nun (Judy Tenuta) from offing 5 band members otherwise known as "The Ex Choir Boys", but when it is determined that the Detectives cannot solve the case on their own, expert F.B.I. profiler Agent Peccant (Ant) is assigned to the case.
-As the details of the case slowly emerge the police determine that the "nun" may only be a silent witness to the grisly murders.
-The task force then turns its attention on the Catholic Church and a suspect group of Priests that have had a propensity for "cleansing the souls" of innocent young choir boys.
+In 2005, Miss Foozie made a special appearance in Bowser Makes a Movie, a comedy about a young man struggling to make a hay adult film.
+In 2007, Miss Foozie appeared as herself in Father Knows..., an LGBTQ+ themed film involving a father-son relationship, gay romance, and explicit sex.
+In 2009, Miss Foozie played herself again in Sister Mary, a dark comedy written and directed by Scott Grenke, starring Brent Corrigan, Bruce Vilanch, and producer James Vallo.

 On May 25, 2011, Connie de Bie spent "A Night with Miss Foozie" in Chicago with the Windy City celebrity for 1st Look Chicago on Life/Style Television, a division of NBCUniversal, describing, "She's a character artist with a supersized personality and when Miss Foozie enters a room, you'll know it!
 She's extremely well-known and supportive of Chicago's gay community.
 Watch as the two paint the town as Miss Foozie gears up for Pride Fest!"
 The program was broadcast on June 19, 2011 on NBC nationwide after Saturday Night Live.